-A family guidebook, summarizing the results of the parent surveys, has been written and appears in Appendix C. This guide includes a set of recommendations for improving service coordination based on the results of parent surveys.
+A family guide, summarizing the results of the parent surveys, has been written and appears in Appendix C. This guide includes a set of recommendations for improving service coordination based on the results of parent surveys.

-Activity 1.9 Write up curricula guide
+Activity 1.9 - Write up curricula guide

-A curricula guide has been written which includes a summary of data collected on service coordination training as well as recommendations for designing and delivering service coordination training.
-The guide is currently being edited.
-A draft is included in Appendix D.
+A curricula report has been written which includes a summary of data collected on service coordination training as well as recommendations for designing and delivering service coordination training.
+The report is included in Appendix D.

-Activity 1.10 Write up finance guide
+Activity 1.10 - Write up finance guide